raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 section=1
 ```

 Only one active run may exist for a given output scope.
+The implementation stores a canonical `output_scope_key` generated from sorted compact JSON and enforces uniqueness for `PENDING` and `RUNNING` runs at the database level.

 #### `ETLNodeRun`